 Pharmaceutical companies involved in a criminal investigation or administrative proceedings related to bribery are listed in the Adverse Records of Commercial Briberies by their respective provincial health and family planning administrative department.
 Pursuant to the Provisions on the Establishment of Adverse Records of Commercial Briberies in the Medicine Purchase and Sales Industry which were promulgated by the NHFPC on December 25, 2013 and became effective on March 1, 2014, provincial health and family planning administrative departments formulate the implementing measures for establishment of Adverse Records of Commercial Briberies.
-Where a pharmaceutical company or its agent is listed in the Adverse Records of Commercial Briberies in the procurement bidding process or selling its products to public medical institutions located in the local provincial-level region for two years from the publication of the adverse records.
+Where a pharmaceutical company or its agent is listed in the Adverse Records of Commercial Briberies on one occasion, it will be prohibited from participating in the procurement bidding process or selling its products to public medical institutions located in the local provincial-level region for two years from the publication of the adverse records.
 Where a pharmaceutical company or its agent is listed in the procurement bidding process or selling its products to all public medical institutions in the PRC for two years from the publication of these adverse records.